 A: Primary symptoms of fibromyalgia include widespread pain (a dull ache on both sides of your body and above and below the waist), chronic fatigue, and cognitive difficulties.
 Many cases of fibromyalgia often coexist with several other medical conditions, including:

-At Metro Pain and Vein, your individual treatment plan can treat the pain or discomfort caused by these symptoms.
+At Metro Pain, your individual treatment plan can treat the pain or discomfort caused by these symptoms.

 A: Fibromyalgia isn’t a terminal condition, but it can have serious life-long effects that, without an effective treatment plan, can lower your quality of life.
 According to the Centers for Disease Control and Prevention, people with fibromyalgia are twice as likely to be hospitalized due to the pain caused by it.
 The risk of developing arthritis and other rheumatic conditions is also higher compared to those without fibromyalgia.